MicrosoftDocs/msteams-docs/msteams-platform/toolkit/accounts.md

 You can sign up for the developer program by using one of the following account types:

 - **Microsoft account**

 You can create for personal use - Provides access to all consumer-oriented Microsoft products and cloud services, such as Outlook, Messenger, OneDrive, MSN, Xbox Live, or Microsoft 365.
 Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
 After a Microsoft account is created, it can be used to access consumer-related Microsoft cloud services or Azure.

 - **Work account**

  Admin can issue for business use - Provides access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Microsoft 365.
 When you sign up to one of these services as an organization, a cloud-based directory is automatically provisioned in Azure Active Directory to represent your organization.
-For more information, see [manage your Azure AD directory][/azure/active-directory/active-directory-administer](/azure/active-directory/fundamentals/active-directory-whatis?branch).

 - **Visual Studio ID**

 You can create for your Visual Studio Professional or Enterprise subscriptions - We recommend that you use this option to join the developer program from within the Visual Studio Gallery to get the full benefits as a Visual Studio subscriber.

 ## Teams customer app uploading (sideloading permission) check